Amin-MAG/My-Notes/Linux/Linux Commands.md

 ## Get system info

-`uname` return some useful information about the specific flavor of the OS and its kernel.
+`uname` returns some useful information about the specific flavor of the OS and its kernel.

 ```bash
 # -a for all information